comcon1/x-SLON/README.md

 Research papers which make use of psi-SLON:

-1.Borzykh, A. A., Kuz’min, I. V., Lysenko, E. A., Sharova, A. P., Tarasova, O. S., & Vinogradova, O. L. (2017).
+1. Borzykh, A. A., Kuz’min, I. V., Lysenko, E. A., Sharova, A. P., Tarasova, O. S., & Vinogradova, O. L. (2017).
 Measures of Growth Processes and Myogenesis in Glycolytic and Oxidative Muscle Fibers in Rats after Indirect Electrical Stimulation.
 Neuroscience and Behavioral Physiology, 47(3), 352-358.

-2. D. Abramochkin, S. Tapilina, and M. Vornanen.
+1. D. Abramochkin, S. Tapilina, and M. Vornanen.
 A new potassium ion current induced by stimulation of m2-cholinoreceptors in fish atrial myocytes.
 Journal of Experimental Biology, 217(Pt 10):1745–1751, 2014.

 ## U-SLON